rdingram/archive-dl/readme.md

 ## Installation

 ### Pre-Requisites
-You will need the following:
-* Any linux flavor should work fine as long as you have ....
+Any linux flavor should work fine as long as you have ....

 * BASH
 * curl
 * grep